 Dubai (UAE), Oman and Qatar are the major destinations for hotel industry professionals from around the globe.

-This post will provide you with useful information on how to apply for an employment visa for Dubai and for other Gulf states.
+This post will provide you with useful information on how to apply for an employment visa for Dubai and other Gulf states.

 Here is a quick guide to employment visas and documentation required by hoteliers seeking Middle East Jobs.